js6450/Creative-Coding-SP21/syllabus.md

 ### Course Description

 This course is an introductory programming class, appropriate for students with no prior programming experience.
 Traditionally, introductory programming teaches algorithmic problem-solving, where a sequence of instructions describe the steps necessary to achieve a desired result.
-In this course, students are trained to go beyond this sequential thinking – to think concurrently and modularly and ask questions about how computation cxan reflect creative potential.
+In this course, students are trained to go beyond this sequential thinking – to think concurrently and modularly and ask questions about how computation can reflect creative potential.
 By semster end, students are empowered to write and read code for event-driven, object-oriented, experiences and connect them to the physical world.

 ### Learning Outcomes